riverbed/steelscript/README.rst

 **Building Docker containers**

-3 flavors of the SteelScript image are available.
+3 Dockerfile are available to build different flavors of the SteelScript container image:

 - Dockerfile: standard build
 - Dockerfile-slim: optimized build
 - Dockerfile-notebook: build for demo and learning with Notebooks

-Run the docker build replace {{version}} with the actual version.
+In the following code snippet just replace {{version}} with the actual version and run to get it built.

 Standard: